ZrrSkywalker/MathVerse/README.md

 ### Contributing to the Leaderboard

-🚨 The leaderboard is continuously being updated.
+🚨 The [Leaderboard](https://mathverse.github.io/#leaderboard) is continuously being updated.

 The evaluation instructions and tools will be released soon.
 For now, please send your results on the ***testmini*** set to this email: 1700012927@pku.edu.cn.
 Please refer to the following template to prepare your result json file.